 - Once you determine how you can use the OER, what would you like to do with it?
 Does only a portion of it apply to your class?
 Would you possibly want to combine this OER with another OER or resource?
 Does the library have access to articles that could act as supplemental readings?
 We’ll be happy to help you find sources that are licensed under our campus subscriptions!

 - As you collect more OER and other resources, you may want to save them in a central location.
 Take note of how you envision using them.
 Align these resources with the learning objectives and weekly lessons on your syllabus in order to identify gaps.
-For more help with this, please contact the Idea Lab.
+For more help with this, please contact the Center for Academic Innovation.

 [Summarized] Rubrics for Evaluating Open Education Resources Objects